endiangroup/compandauth/README.md

 **What it doesn't do:**

 - Lock or unlock sessions individually
+	- Instead you'll lock an entity from doing what ever behaviour you have the CAA protecting, such as logging in or escalating privileges for example.
 - Revoke sessions individually
+	- [**Counter**] You can revoke the last N sessions but not a specific one
+	- [**Timeout**] You can revoke sessions in the last N seconds but not a specific one
 - Audit trail
+	- No in built mechanism for tracking changes to CAA values, must be performed at a higher level

 ### What problems does this package solve?